codergsena/codergsena/README.md

 About Me

-- 🎓 Graduated in FIRAT University.
+- 🎓 Graduated in Fırat University.
 - 💭 I continue to take passionate steps forward by learning more about software.
 - 💼 I develop interactive user interfaces using HTML, CSS, BOOTSTRAP, SCSS, SASS, JAVASCRIPT and REACT.
 - 💫 I have a passion for developing functional web applications that are always open to improvement.